lancelevine/SlicerBreastImplantAnalyzer/README.md

 ![Alt text](img/volume.PNG?raw=true "The final volume calculation")

+## Sample Data
+A sample breast MRI has been included for testing purposes.
+The implants are 350cc bilaterally, although the left implant has a leak.

 ## Developers
 Developed by Lance Levine and Marc Levine.
 Special thanks to Dr. Wrood Kassira.